andir/npins/README.md

 ## About

 `npins` is a simple tool for handling different types of dependencies in a Nix project.
 It is inspired by and comparable to [Niv](https://github.com/nmattia/niv).
+You should use `npins` instead of `niv` because the `niv` author [moved over to flakes](https://github.com/nmattia/niv/issues/374#issuecomment-1649338813).

 ### Features